rekado/soundCLI/README.md

 - ruby (I'm using 1.9.2, but lower versions might work, too)

-- gstreamer bindings for ruby (gst)
+- gstreamer bindings for ruby (gstreamer)

 - cURL bindings for ruby (curb)